 Once all the spices have cooled down, using a Cuisinart DLC-2011CHB Prep 11 Plus 11-Cup Food Processor, Brushed Stainless, ground it all to a fine powder.
 Your Garam Masala is ready to be used.
 Enjoy its flavors in any dish knowing very well that it is authentic since it is homemade with Love!

 Some recipes where you can add this are – Mutter Paneer, Baby Corn Mushroom Peas Masala, Oriental Egg Fried Rice, Cilantro Pot Rice, Mutter Dhingri and Egg Biryani.
 There are many more recipes in my blog.
 Do not forget to check them as well.
-Lastly, I would love to hear from you.
-Please leave your comments below and share your cooking stories with me.
-You can also subscribe to our newsletter to get regular recipe updates and more.
-Follow Cookilicious on Twitter and Instagram and tag your food pics to #cookiliciousveg.
-And like always, keep your cooking delicious!
+If you do try this recipe, please do share it with your friends on Facebook, Twitter and Pinterest.
+This will keep me motivated to develop more interesting recipes.
+Click a pic and post it with the hashtag #cookiliciousveg — I would love to see your pictures on Instagram, Facebook and Twitter!